Enhancing Cloud Network Resilience via a Robust LLM-Empowered Multi-Agent Reinforcement Learning Framework: Related Works

 To address the adaptability limitations, numerous works have proposed adaptive defense frameworks.

-In terms of enhancing adaptability to attack strategies, Ren et al.\cite{RenMultiagent} employed a MADRL framework, utilizing adversarial training and synchronous interaction mechanisms to enable defense strategies to dynamically adjust to multi-stage attacker actions.
-While promising, their experimental validation primarily focused on fixed network and attacker scales.
+In terms of enhancing adaptability to attack strategies, Ren et al.\cite{RenMultiagent} employed adversarial training and synchronous interaction mechanisms.
+While promising, their experimental validation focused on fixed network and attacker scales.
 Cao et al.\cite{CaoDeepMTD} introduced a self-evolving Moving Target Defense (MTD) approach aimed at overcoming the generalization challenges arising from discrepancies between training environments and attack-defense scenarios.
-However, evaluations of this method were mainly conducted on a fixed Software-Defined Networking (SDN) topology, and its neural network architecture—combining perception and decision networks—presents challenges in terms of complexity and training costs.
-Purves et al.\cite{purves2024causally} incorporated a causal inference model to replace traditional reward models, allowing agents to better comprehend attack patterns and adapt to their variations.
+However, evaluations of this method were mainly conducted on a fixed Software-Defined Networking (SDN) topology.
+Purves et al.\cite{purves2024causally} incorporated a causal inference model to replace traditional reward models.
 Nevertheless, the computational complexity of reward based on causal graphs may pose scalability challenges in large-scale networks.
 Targeting multi-stage APT attacks in cloud computing networks, Chen et al.\cite{GMANRLD} proposed the GMADRLD algorithm, which enhances resource allocation efficiency by grouping agents.
 Experiments demonstrated its adaptability to varying attack strategies and scales.